ComputerElite/QSE/README.md

 - Exported Songs Counter may be wrong due to reconizing the Song but don't zipping them correctly.
 (I'm working on that; Could be fixed in the c# version)

 # To-Do
-- Adding Image to GUI (ETA until end of month)
+- Adding Image to GUI (ETA 20.09.2020)
+- Processing songs directly from Quest (ETA N/A)

 - (Updating Java Version) (ETA Maybe never)